flakrimjusufi/grpc-with-rest/README.md

 ### 1. Go

 ~~~~
-[https://golang.org/], any one of the three latest major releases of Go.
+[https://golang.org/], any one of the three latest major releases of Go (1.18 was used in this project)
 For installation instructions, see Go's getting started guide: https://golang.org/doc/install
 ~~~~